dcsil/PropertySense/product_research/competitor_cuj.md

 ## ⚡ TL;DR (Max 65 words)

 We tested multiple property valuation tools as Canadian homeowners seeking accurate home estimates.
-Started with Zillow but hit edge cases with weird listed prices and insufficient info.
-Tried Wahi (failed address lookup) then Zolo, which gave an estimate $1million off from similar properties in the area.
-Calculation was fast and convenient but results seem arbitrary.
+Tried Realtor.ca and Wahi (both failed address lookup).
+Tried Zillow but hit edge cases with weird listed prices and insufficient info.
+Then Zolo which gave an estimate $1million off from similar properties in the area.
+Fast but arbitrary results.
 No tools used photo data for enhanced accuracy.

 ## 🎯 Goal

-As a **Canadian homeowner considering selling my 3-bedroom condo**, I want to **get an accurate current valuation of my property using available online tools**, so that I can **understand my home's market value and determine realistic pricing expectations before making selling decisions**.
+As a **Canadian homeowner considering selling my 3-bedroom house**, I want to **get an accurate current valuation of my property using available online tools**, so that I can **understand my home's market value and determine realistic pricing expectations before making selling decisions**.

 ## 🧰 Tools Used

+- Realtor.ca
 - Zillow website
 - Google Search for Canadian property valuation options
 - Zolo property valuation platform